 Even with the whirlwind that is happening around “One More for the Road,” Stigers is already looking for his next project.

 He sat in this past fall with New York bandleader Vince Giordano, who specializes in pre-1935 big-band jazz like he plays for the HBO show “Boardwalk Empire.”
 Now they’re talking about doing an album.
 And he’s getting the hankering to record something more intimate and closer to home — an album of his own music with acoustic guitar.

 Buy the album

-Curtis Stigers’ “One More for the Road” comes out on Friday, Jan.
-20. You can pre-order the CD now for $13.99 (sale price) at The Record Exchange, 1105 W. Idaho St. in Downtown Boise, where Stigers has pre-signed 50 jackets.
-You take the signed jacket with you, so when the CD arrives, you’ll have two.
+Curtis Stigers’ “One More for the Road” was released Friday, Jan.
+20. You can buy a copy of the album at Stigers’ favorite record store — The Record Exchange, 1105 W. Idaho St. in Downtown Boise.
 There is talk of also releasing the album on vinyl.

 Capital High Benefit Concert

 7 p.m., Tuesday, Feb.
 28, Capital High School, 8055 W. Goddard Road, Boise. $15 in advance at the school, or by calling 854-4592 for will call. $20 at the door.